 Hypersensitivity

-This refers to children who are easily stimulated by any sensory elements or stimuli.
+This refers to children who are easily stimulated by any sensory elements or sensory stimuli.
 These children may have a low tolerance for pain or the aforementioned loud noises.
 It could also include light sensitivity, coordination issues, and so forth.
 The hypersensitivity could impact appetite and ability to eat certain foods, so this could create a situation where you have a finicky eater on your hands, too.
 It’s not uncommon for there to be food issues with these two conditions, and again they all come in different shapes and sizes.

 Hyposensitivity